-Prerequisite: CRT 170 Networking Fundamentals with a grade of C or higher.
+Prerequisite: CRT170 with a grade of C or higher.
 This course includes WANs, routers, router command line interface, router components, router startup and setup, router configuration, TCP/IP, IP addressing, VLSM, routing, routing protocols, and network troubleshooting.
 Routing Protocols and Concepts is the second course in the CISCO Academy Program (Semester 2).

-CRT 181 Network & Server Management
+CRT 181 Network & Server Management (Fa) 3 SCH

-Prerequisite(s): CRT 120 Advanced Operating Systems and CRT 170 Networking Fundamentals, each with a grade of C or higher.
+Prerequisite(s): CRT120 and CRT170, each with a grade of C or higher.
 This course provides the fundamental knowledge to implement and administer network management services in homes, small offices and other enterprise environments.
 Students learn effective techniques needed to install, manage, monitor, configure and troubleshoot networks.
 Other topics include: centralized event logging, time synchronization, remote desktop, remote installation, remote management, project management, disaster recovery, computer network policies, fault tolerance, packet analyzers, SNMP, central authentication, enterprise virus protection, encryption, centralized update and service packs, asset management, total cost of ownership, network performance monitoring, fault monitoring, change management, auditing and documentation.

-CRT 215 Database Systems
+CRT 215 Database Systems (Fa, Sp) 3 SCH

-Prerequisite: CRT 148 Microsoft Network Operating Systems with a grade of C or higher.
+Prerequisite: CRT148 with a grade of C or higher.
 This course introduces students to the concepts necessary for designing, using and implementing database systems and applications.
 An overview of database management systems architecture, entity-relationship model, relational data model, structural query language (SQL), normalization, indexing, data integrity, referential integrity, constraints and security.
 Also included are basic file organization and storage management; e-commerce web application development; database systems and the Internet.
 The student will be able to manage and maintain databases, user accounts, database availability, recovery, and reporting.
 This course focuses on commercial relational databases and their uses in the computerized business world.

-CRT 282 Network Security
+CRT 282 Network Security (Fa, Sp) 3 SCH

-Prerequisite(s): CRT 286 LANWAN Implementation and Support with a grade of C or higher, or CCNA certification.
+Prerequisite(s): CRT286 with a grade of C or higher.
 This course provides a comprehensive overview of the primary strategies and technologies used to defend a network including the knowledge and skills to design and implement essential technical solutions that provide the foundation level of security for all modern networks.
 Students will also learn the principles and practices of effective network policy and management practices.

-CRT 286 LAN/WAN

-Implementation and Support
+CRT 286 LAN/WAN (Fa, Sp) 3 SCH Implementation and Support

-Prerequisite: CRT 175 Routing Protocols and Concepts with a grade of C or higher.
+Prerequisite: CRT175 with a grade of C or higher.
 The focus of this course is on LAN switching, wireless LANs and accessing wide area networks (WAN).
 The goal is to develop an understanding of how a switch communicates with other switches and routers in a small- or medium-sized business network to implement VLAN segmentation and to develop an understanding of various WAN technologies to connect small- to medium sized business networks.
 This course also teaches how to integrate wireless devices into a LAN.